mdulin2/head_req_server/Professional_Blog.md

 Writing logic based upon the request method can be difficult, particularly when the framework is adding in unexpected request mapping.

 Subtle bugs can be in code bases for years without being discovered.
-By unearthing obscure features of frameworks we can conquer these types of bugs.
-In this article had two main insights: developers write code to manually handle requests based upon the request method and some frameworks automatically map HEAD requests are automatically mapped to GET requests APIs.
-Using these two features together (or the first way by itself) can be used to bypass the security of applications.
+This article had two main insights: developers write code to manually handle requests based upon the request method and some frameworks automatically map HEAD request to GET requests.
+Using the first observation incorrectly or the two features together can lead to vulnerabilities in the routing mechanisms of a website.

 ## References
 - https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods.